richgieg/ArcadeGame/README.md

 ----
 ## Stop the Web Server
 Once you're done playing the game, you can exit your browser and stop the web server.
-This step is only necessary if you decided to run your own server.

 ```
 [press Ctrl+C in the terminal to interrupt the web server]